The Last Spritz

 XerjoffEDP

 Naxos is the Xerjoff bottle that built the brand's reputation in the United States.
-Lavender and bergamot up top, tobacco and cinnamon in the heart, honey and vanilla on the base.
+Lavender, bergamot, and lemon up top; honey, cinnamon, cashmeran, and jasmine sambac in the heart; tobacco leaf, vanilla, and tonka bean on the base.
 It's a tobacco fragrance that reads warmer and sweeter than Tobacco Vanille, with a more aromatic edge.

 Amouage Reflection Man